ndexbio/ndex2-client/README.md

 **to_cx_stream()**

-* Returns a stream of the CX corresponding to the network.
-* Can be used to post to endpoints that can accept streaming inputs
+Returns a stream of the CX corresponding to the network.
+Can be used to post to endpoints that can accept streaming inputs

 **to_networkx()**

-* Return a NetworkX graph based on the network
-* Elements in the CartesianCoordinates aspect of the network are transformed to the NetworkX pos attribute.
+Return a NetworkX graph based on the network.
+Elements in the CartesianCoordinates aspect of the network are transformed to the NetworkX **pos** attribute.

 **to_pandas_dataframe()**

-* Export the network as a Pandas DataFrame
+Export the network as a Pandas DataFrame.

-* Example: my_niceCx.upload_to(uuid=’34f29fd1-884b-11e7-a10d-0ac135e8bacf’, server='http://test.ndexbio.org', username='myusername', password='mypassword')
+Example: my_niceCx.upload_to(uuid=’34f29fd1-884b-11e7-a10d-0ac135e8bacf’, server='http://test.ndexbio.org', username='myusername', password='mypassword')

-**upload_to(server, username, password, update_uuid=None)**
+**upload(ndex_server, username, password, update_uuid=None)**

-Upload the network to the specified server to the account specified by username and password, return the UUID of the network on NDEx
+Upload the network to the specified NDEx server to the account specified by username and password, return the UUID of the network on NDEx.

 Example: my_niceCx.upload_to('http://test.ndexbio.org', 'myusername', 'mypassword')